 In Gitaroo Man, in most levels, if you lose you simply see the villain taunting you.
 However, if you lose in the fourth stage, you see the space shark you were trying to outrun eat U-1's spaceship, and U-1 will cry "It's dark! *sob*"

-And in the DS remake, if you fail against the time devourer, Schala proclaims something about erasing everything and you see the same shot of Earth at the end of the above game over but.
+And in the DS remake, if you fail against the Dream Devourer, Schala proclaims something about erasing everything and you see the same shot of Earth at the end of the above game over, with a slight change:

 "In the end... the future refused to change."